hrgdavor/hql-query-builder/README.md

 # Hibernate HQL query builder
-I both love and hate(more) Hibernate, and try to avoid it, but that is not always possible.
-Hibernate is great , and has many features.
-For the same reason it is also a huge bloat, slows down start-up, does freaky bytecode manipulation, and is pain in the ass so many times.
+A single utility class for writing HQL in more readable way.
+Simplifies writing multiline queries, and queries that have optional parts depending on parameter values (like API adding extra filter by date if supplied date != null).

-This utility is for writing HQL in more readable way.
-To simplify writing multiline queries, and queries that are different depending on parameter values (like optional filters).
+## The utility

 For now, this not published as a maven library. **Just copy** the utility class [HqlBuilder.java](src/main/java/hr/hrg/hql/HqlBuilder.java)  to your project.
+If you like it, but not 100%, just tweak it to your own coding style.

-## Using
+**Rant:** *I both love and hate(more) Hibernate.
+I try to avoid it, but that is not always possible.
+Technologically Hibernate is great , and has sooo many features.
+For the same reason it is also is a huge bloat, slows down start-up, does freaky bytecode manipulation, and is pain in the ass so many times.
+Takes a ton of time to learn and* obscures learning actual SQL.

-The builder in the build phase does not need Hibernate.
-When you finish building the desired HQL, just call `.build(session)` or `.build(session, resultType)` to create a Hibernate Query object (that you can then use to list results)
+## Basic comparison and sample use

-Standard way to write HQL is ok for smaller queries, but gets ugly very quickly.
+Standard way to write **HQL** is ok for smaller queries, but gets ugly very quickly.

 ```java
 Query q = session.createQuery(